todokku/Youtube-viewer-Bash-script/README.md

 * Enter 'n' to switch through pages

 #### older verson folder
-This version is actually for stable Distributions  <br >
+This version is actually for Distributions  with stable repositories or older versions of packages <br >
-If you have debian or a distro with older version of busybox < br >
+If you have # Debian stable or a distro similiar < br >
 you might want to download this version to fixing the text output error< br >